microsoft/AzureTRE/docs/tre-admins/configure-firewall-force-tunneling.md

 Forced tunneling ensures that all traffic from TRE is routed through a specific external firewall.
 This guarantees that all data passes through the firewall for inspection, control, or further processing before reaching its destination.

-To route TRE’s traffic through an external firewall:
+To setup forced tunneling to an external firewall, follow these steps:

 ## 1. Set the rp_bundle_values Parameter in  the config.yaml file
 Provide the external firewall's IP address: